Oldranda1414/PPS-23-CGE/docs/qualityAssuranceList.md

 ## Wartremover
 Discovered things:
-- it should be better to use the library implemented by jhamim but it requires scala3
+- it should be better to use the library implemented by jharim but it requires scala3
 - in order to update libs.scala.library version .toml file must be changed